aubynsamuel/flashsend-notification-server/README.md

 # FlashSend Server

-A lightweight Node.js server for FlashSend that handles chat notifications and message syncing using Firebase.
+A lightweight Node.js server for FlashSend that handles chat notifications using cloud messaging Firebase

 ---